sniggle/joomla-bootstrap4-template/README.md

 ### Bootstrap 2 and Bootstrap 4 in one site?
 As Joomla!
 3 shipps with Bootstrap 2.3.2, it automatically loads the bootstrap framework where needed.
 The Javascript files of Bootstrap 2 and Bootstrap 4 loaded at the same time can result in strange UI behaviors. (e.g. Dropdowns don't load correctly or after several seconds, etc.)
 To avoid this conflict we developed a little plugin to disable the Joomla!
-UI Bootstrap version in the frontend of your site.
+UI Bootstrap version in the front-end of your site.
 Just get it here https://github.com/sniggle/joomla-disable-jui-bootstrapand and install it with the template to have the best user experience.

 ## Demo of this template
 You just want to have a look how the Joomla!
 Boostrap4 template works?